RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SetupForSequenceSymmetryMover.md

 Additionally, each SetupForSequenceSymmetry mover must be associated with a specific KeepSequenceSymmetry task operation using the *sequence_symmetry_behaviour* option.

 Please note, the mover uses a caching system to store linked regions once the mover has been applied.
 Therefore, if residues are added or removed before packing it may result in unintended behaviour.
+It is recommended that users apply the SetupForSequenceSymmetry mover immediately before a packing step.

 ### Example
 Say you have a 7 chain protein: 2 dimers and a trimer (2+2+3), where you want to enforce sequence symmetry on each dimer and the trimer simultaneously: